Logo

 Account age under 7 days

 Brand new accounts that post links are automatically held for review in most subreddits.
 Some communities require 30+ day old accounts before any links are allowed.
+You can check your account's current age and karma standing before testing that threshold.

 High